hbish/smex/README.md

 A blazing fast CLI application that processes sitemaps in Go Lang.

-smex is short for **S**ite**M**ap **EX**trator.
+Smex is short for **S**ite**M**ap **EX**trator.
 It can handle various operations related to sitemaps with more being build over time.
+Smex has grown from the frustration of migrating multiple websites in the past and handling changes in URL semantics and massive amount of assets like images.

-smex supports:
+Smex supports:
-- extraction of urls
+- [x] extraction of urls
-- conversion of sitemap into other formats such as json and csv
+- [x] process local/remote sitemaps
+- [x] output to csv/json
+- [ ] pattern matching on urls
-- url status checking
+- [ ] url status checking
+- [ ] extraction of images
+- [ ] support for sitemaps with multiple languages

-## Usage
+## Usages

 ### Extract